 As of 2018, there are over 2.3 million homeschooled students in the United States.
-The homeschool population is growing so fast that it is now considered a more “mainstream” style of education, where just 10 years ago, it was considered “alternative.”
-Research is showing that homeschooled students tend to do better on tests and in college than their peers in public schools.
+The homeschool population is growing so fast that it is now considered a more “mainstream” education style, where just 10 years ago, it was considered an “alternative.”
+Research shows that homeschooled students tend to do better on tests and in college than their peers in public schools.
 Besides that fact alone, there are many other reasons to consider homeschooling your children.
 Here are 12 of the reasons why more parents are choosing to teach their children at home:

 12 Reasons to Consider Homeschooling